volodymyrhudyma/blog/content/blog/spell-checking-your-inputs-with-html-only.md

 teaser: // TEASER
 date: 2021-03-13T14:39:24.270Z
 ---
-:Recently I was browsing the Internet and stumbled upon an interesting HTML attribute that allows performing a spell checking of your inputs, text areas, and content editable fields.
+Recently I was browsing the Internet and stumbled upon an interesting HTML attribute that allows performing a spell checking of your inputs, text areas, and content editable fields.

 This can get an extremely useful addition to your website if you have a lot of forms to be filled by the users.